liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

 ### Setting up JVM Parameters for Liferay DXP

-Next, in the WebSphere profile you created for @product@, you must set an argument that supports @product@'s Java memory requirements.
+Next, in the WebSphere profile you created for @sharepoint@, you must set an argument that supports @sharepoint@'s Java memory requirements.
 You'll modify this
 file:

 ```